passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 Rust improvements

 * [ ] Compute number of nodes (VN and PN) just after creation of a DTN node.
+* [ ] While loading vectorization results (features and labels), calculate all the features one time with max depths, then save differents depths from there instead of computig several times.

 ### Sat 25th feb 2023